Requirements and Limitations

 If you need to revert to an earlier software version, you must restart the system which results in a similar service outage period.

-Upgrade from Unified Communications Manager version 9.x to version 10.x or higher fails if you have a SIP Profile with any of the following names on version 9.x:
+Upgrades from Unified Communications Manager version 9.x to version 10.x or higher fail if you have a SIP Profile with any of the following names on version 9.x:

 Standard SIP Profile